Mets' Pillar has multiple nasal fractures after hit by pitch - WHIZ News

 “I wasn’t trying to hit him,” the pitcher said, still clearly affected a day after the incident.
 “It definitely came out of my hand weird.
 I knew right away when I threw it.
 I felt it.”

-Webb reached out to Pillar, who responded that there were no hard feelings.
+Webb sent a message to Pillar, who responded that there were no hard feelings.
 The Mets player also provided an encouraging update on his Twitter account.

 “Thanks to everyone that has reached out!
 Scary moment but I’m doing fine!” he posted.